-As a Boston native, I have been rediscovering my city since making my homecoming after medical school.
-In my time outside the hospital, I have been getting my dancing shoes on, trying out the variety of new restaurants, visiting the museums and historical sites around the area, going to concerts, hiking, and (my favorite!) spending time at the beaches on the Cape, Islands, and North Shore.
-I am fortunate to be journeying through residency with such a dynamic group of colleagues, and I am eager to see where my experiences at MGH/McLean will take me in the upcoming years as both an adult psychiatry resident and child and adolescent psychiatry fellow!
+While I’m originally from Boston, I have been rediscovering my city since making my homecoming after medical school.
+In my time outside of patient care and research, I have been getting my dancing shoes on, trying out the variety of new restaurants, visiting the museums and historical sites around the area, hiking, and (my favorite!) spending time at the beaches on the Cape, Islands, and North Shore.
+I am fortunate to be journeying through residency with a dynamic group of colleagues, and I am eager to see where my experiences at MGH/McLean will take me in the upcoming years as both an adult psychiatry resident and child and adolescent psychiatry fellow!